35 Best St Patrick’s Day Nails

 We have loads of love for this adorable look – simple green over a white backdrop, but with clovers and Care Bears added in for extra ‘cute’ measure.

-We love checking out Etsy for these adorable nail details and transfers and if you’re looking for Care Bear ones, you can find them HERE.
+We love checking out Etsy for these adorable nail details and transfers and if you’re looking for clover nail stickers, you can find them here.
+If you are looking for Care Bear ones, you can find those here.

 For a true taste of the Irish, you can’t go wring with leprechauns and green glitter and these pointed nails are just perfect!

 If you didn’t fancy the leprechaun-look, leave them out and go for green glitter tips instead to keep things both simple and subtle.

 You don’t need to plaster your nails with everything Irish and shamrock related in order to have St Patricks Day nails.
 It is customary to wear green and we love these green stained glass nails.
 A great way of keeping the great, green party day an adult (ish) one.

 Although intricate, these nails are actually relatively simple to copy yourself.
 A black nail pen can be used to create the darker zig-zag lines, and you can dilute the nail colour to achieve that stained glass effect.
 There are plenty of tutorials on YouTube and we thought you might find this one helpful:

 We love spiky nails and we think these simple and shimmering St Patricks Day nails are spot on.
 It’s another classic example of how you can achieve themed nails without going too far.
 You’ve got green but not too much green.

 Layering up your glitter with give you this high-shine, three-dimensional effect, and you’ll just need to make sure you give it a couple of really good high-shine top coats to keep it super shiny for the entire partying weekend.

 For when you don’t want spiky nails, opt for ‘squoval’ nails – they’re square but oval too, the perfect compromise.
 Also, check out the following post: 8 Nail Shapes You Should Know About